 Course content includes issues, intervention techniques, and service delivery models for infants, toddlers, and preschool children who are considered developmentally disabled or at risk.
 It also examines transdisciplinary approaches to Individual Family Service Plans, assessment and curriculum, transition, integration; and it explores the developmental and functional approaches to instruction.
-Field experience is required.
+Field experience required.
 Prerequisite: Admission to School of Education or permission of instructor.

-Edu 308 Infant/Toddler/Preschool Assessment
+Infant/Toddler/Preschool Assessment Edu 308

 Introduction to and familiarization with a variety of screening, reviewing standardized and non-standardized assessments and procedures for infants, toddlers, and preschoolers.
-Field experiences in assessment are required.
+Field experience in assessment required.
 Prerequisites: Admission to School of Education and completion of Edu 204 and Edu 255, or permission of instructor.